 The terms ‘vertigo’ and ‘dizziness’ are often used interchangeably.
 Our Oakville Chiropractic Team can treat both types of vertigo.
 Both refer to symptoms of feeling uneasy, unbalanced and unpleasant.
 Vertigo is the sensation that you are spinning, or that the world is spinning around you.
 It is the sensation that you, or objects around you, are spinning when they are not.
 Dizziness refers to lightheadedness, faintness and unsteadiness.
 These symptoms can be caused by a few different conditions, but the most common is BPPV.
 More can be learned on vertigo and treatment here.

 BPPV stands for Benign Paroxysmal Positional Vertigo.
 Our Oakville Vertigo treatment team says 50 – 60% of all vertigo patients coming into our clinic has BPPV.
 As the name suggests, this condition is not caused by any scary central nervous system problems – it is benign in nature.
 However, it causes episodic, sudden and severe episodes of vertigo that can be extremely debilitating.
 The position of the head and body can trigger these vertigo attacks.
 BPPV is the most common cause of vertigo.
-Our Oakville Chiropractors use a combination of postilions, manual adjustments, at home advice and IFC therapy to help treat BPPV.
+Our Oakville Chiropractors use a combination of complex positions, manual adjustments, at home advice and IFC therapy to help treat BPPV.
+Dr. Jenn and Dr. Steve see amazing results in less then 5 visits with most patients.
+If your vertigo started after a head trauma please see our treatment for concussions including acupuncture.

 Rolling over in bed is a common cause of vertigo.
 It may seem hard to believe, but our head positions while we sleep can often be the perfect positions for those otoliths to move.
 When we lay down, the position of the crystals changes due to our body position and gravity.
 Keeping our head in one static position while laying down lets the crystals all gather towards one part of inner ear, and then if we turn/roll over in the night, these crystals can shift into a problematic area that wouldn’t typically be accessible if we were standing up.
 Makes sense, right?